 Pro Sports Therapy was established in 1999 in Waltham, Massachusetts.
 One of the founding owners is Don Worden, who served as team physical therapist and assistant athletic trainer for the NHL Boston Bruins from 1985 to 1992.
-Ed Lacerte, also a founding owner, currently serves as the team physical therapist and athletic trainer for the NBA Boston Celtics and has had that position since 1990.
+Ed Lacerte, also a founding owner, served as the team physical therapist and athletic trainer for the NBA Boston Celtics from 1987-2017.
 Under the leadership of the owners, Pro Sports Therapy grew from a two-clinician practice to a group of 25 physical therapists and physical therapy assistants.

 In 2005, Pro Sports Therapy opened its second location in Westford MA.
 There are currently 16 Physical Therapists and 2 Physical Therapists Assistants, who provide the same high quality of care.